colugomusic/ent/README.md

 Calling `acquire` is like saying, "I want to use a row of this table for something."
 It will give you back an index to the row.
 When you are finished using the row, call `release` with the index.
 Calling `acquire` when every row is in use will cause a new block to be allocated.
 This is the only situation in which new blocks are allocated.

 When a new block is allocated, every column of every row of the block is zero-initialized.
-The rows are all technically there before you call `acquire`, and you can even access them safely. `get_capacity` will always return `(block size) * (number of allocated blocks)`.
+The rows will then all technically be there before you even call `acquire` to reserve one, and you can even access them safely. `get_capacity` will always return `(block size) * (number of allocated blocks)`.

 I recommend designing your data so that when a row is zero-initialized, it is recognizable as an "unused" row.
 When iterating over the table with `find` or `visit`, every row will be visited, regardless of whether or not it is in use, so you might want to skip the invalid rows depending on what you are doing.
-I am not an expert on writing data-oriented software but I think this kind of behavior is typical (because of the way CPUs work, iterating over a contiguous block of tightly-packed data and simply skipping the rows you're not interested in will often be way faster than doing anything more clever.)
+I am not an expert on writing data-oriented software but I think this kind of behavior is typical (because of the way CPUs work, iterating over a contiguous block of tightly-packed data and simply skipping the rows you're not interested in will often be faster than doing anything more clever.)

 The `ent::lock` annotation is used to inidicate the parts of the API which will take a lock on a mutex to do their work.
 If a function doesn't have `ent::lock_t` as its first argument, then it is realtime-safe.